nansencenter/NERSC-HYCOM-CICE/docs/running.md

 > See [Initial conditions](forcing.md#initial-conditions) for details on both options.

 :::{note}
-As a reference, a 7-day TP2 run on 4 Betzy nodes (504 cores) takes approximately 10 minutes.
+For reference when setting `#SBATCH --time`: a 1-year TP2 run with BGC on 4 Betzy nodes (504 cores) takes approximately 5–6 hours of wall time.
 :::

 Then submit: